Mike IversonMusic, clawhammer banjo, and more...

 Music, clawhammer banjo, and more...

-1. Should I continue on the same path as before by forming another "newgrass" band?
+1. Should I continue along the same path as before by forming another "new-grass" band?

-2. Do I follow my muse and focus my efforts on clawhammer banjo?
+2. Do I follow my muse and focus my efforts on taking clawhammer banjo into uncharted territory?

 My solution was to create a new ensemble where I could combine all three objectives...